sakshisubedi/design_pattern/src/com/creational/builder/README.md

 - Builder is a **creational design pattern** that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.
 - The process of constructing an object should be generic so that it can be used to create different representations of the same object.
 - The only big difference between the builder pattern and the abstract factory pattern is that builder provides us more control over the object creation process and that’s it.
+- We can use setters instead of builder but there are 2 problems associated with it:
+  - Objects become mutable by using the set methods.
+In case of builder it is with the builder class and not with the associated concrete (Product) class.
+  - In build method of the builder class, we can have additional check on the required properties but in setters it is not available.
+(In Student Builder class, we have validateStudentObject() check)

 ## Intent
 - Separate the construction of a complex object from its representation so that the same construction process can create different representations.